rethinkdb/www/_posts/2014-11-26-thanksgiving-video-roundup.md

 Our friends at [Compose][] now offer a managed RethinkDB hosting service in the cloud.
-In a webinar last month, RethinkDB co-founder Slarva Akhmechet and Compose CEO Kurt Mackey demonstrated how to use the service and discussed how it works.
+In a webinar last month, RethinkDB co-founder Slava Akhmechet and Compose CEO Kurt Mackey demonstrated how to use the service and discussed how it works.

 [Compose]: http://compose.io/